5th Fetter

 Let's take an example:

 Let’s say you've been looking forward to coming home in peace, kicking your feet up and just relaxing after a long day.
 But when you get home, your partner has invited some guests over.
-So you can in no way just relax and be yourself.
+So relax and being yourself is now completely off the menu.

-Or let's say you have made an appointment to meet a friend to go to a bar.
+Or let's say you have made an appointment to meet a friend at a bar.
 Your friend has the habit of being late, and today is no exception.
 So here you are sitting and waiting, wasting your time.

-It feels like if you constantly have to ask them for it, then when love is not voluntarily given, it does not feel like it is real.
+If you constantly have to ask them for it, then it seems that their love is not voluntarily given, so it doesn’t feel like it’s real.

-All 3 examples are showing in very different ways how we project an underlying belief into a situation and create a story that fits the belief.
+All 3 examples show, in very different ways, how we project an underlying belief into a situation and create a story that fits the belief.

 The projection is the indication to what the underlying issue in us is about.

-Your perception of the situation is the one bringing all the drama to the table.
+Your perception of the situation is what is bringing all the drama to the table.

 It is simply you having expectations that are not fulfilled and life just being life.

-What the the 4th and 5th Fetter have in common is that we have certain expectations that we demand to be fulfilled and when they are not, we assume something in life to be wrong.
+What the the 4th and 5th Fetter have in common is that we have certain expectations that we demand to be fulfilled, and when they are not, we assume something in life must be wrong.

-But what we have created with our expectation is fantasy and reality is most often very different than fantasy.
+But what we have created with our expectation is only a fantasy, and reality is most often very different than fantasy.

-When we have an underlying belief that is based in a Toxic Starting point, we try to cover up or ensure that we won’t feel it and that others won’t discover it.
+When we have an underlying belief that is based in a Toxic Starting point, we try to cover up or ensure that we won’t feel it, and also importantly, that others won’t discover it.

 It takes a lot of identification to maintain and hold onto the belief, but since it is all mind-made it is also very nebulous and easily seen through.